jonnor/datascience-master/tip360/proposal.md

-# Design of a Wireless Sensor Network for acoustic monitoring of animal livestock and wildlife
+# Design of a Wireless Sensor Network for acoustic monitoring
+with applications to animal livestock and wildlife

 A Wireless Acoustic Sensor Network (WASN) is a Wireless Sensor Network (WSN) where each sensor node captures audio data and transmits the acoustic information